 WordPress does not come with a drag and drop editor by default – however installing these (like almost anything in WordPress) is perfectly achievable.

-Websites I hand over to my clients, for example, are installed with a simple drag-and-drop editor so they can update their websites in future.
+Websites I hand over to my clients, for example, are installed with a one of the most used drag-and-drop live editors on the internet – this means clients can easily make simple updates to their website in future.

 Search Engine Optimisation (SEO)